ci-compass/cicf/week02-python-and-jupyter/README.md

 ## Note to the staff (and to the curious)

-The Jupyter notebooks in this directory are actually generated from the `.qmd` files in the `qmd/` directory, using [Quarto].
+The Jupyter notebooks in this directory are generated from the `.qmd` files in the `qmd/` directory, using [Quarto].
+See `qmd/Makefile` for the steps involved.
+Quarto project calls `.qmd` files "computational markdown".
+They are markdown but with some syntax enhancements.

 The first three were the original notebooks from CICF year 3 written by Erik Scott, and I (Sajith S) converted them to markdown to Quarto.

-I am doing this because I would rather be using a text editor than anything else.
+I am doing things this way because I would rather be using a text editor than anything else.
 Future maintainers of these lessons should be free to choose whichever format they prefer.

 [Quarto]: https://quarto.org/